Mirantis/kqueen-ui/docs/quickstart.rst

 Review your cluster
 -------------------

 You can check the cluster detail page for more informations about your workload.
-Right after the deployment you need to wait before the cluster is provisioned to the backend.
+Right after the deployment you need to wait before the cluster is provisioned.

 .. figure:: screenshots/kqueen_cluster_detail_1.png
    :scale: 100 %